 Noradrenaline, in the pineal gland, increases both estrogen and lowers DHT, by increasing aromatase and block 5-alpha reductase, by 72% and 39% respectively (64).
 Substances that effectively lower excessive noradrenaline are salt, taurine, niacinamide, inosine, androsterone and vitamin B6.

-However, adding β-adrenergic agonists to glioma cells (a chemically induced glial brain tumor cell line) resulted in the rapid and transient elevation of 5alpha-R mRNA levels through the activation of the cyclic AMP (cAMP)/protein kinase A-mediated signaling pathway (93).
+However, adding β-adrenergic agonists to glioma cells (a chemically induced glial brain tumor cell line) resulted in the rapid and transient elevation of 5alpha-R mRNA levels through the activation of the cyclic AMP (cAMP)/protein kinase A-mediated signalling pathway (93).
 This could be how caffeine increases DHT.
 Forskolin also increases cAMP and might increase DHT levels.

 37) Drugs that have a positive influence